Recursive Models for Long-Horizon Reasoning: Experiments

 \subsection{Results}

-\textbf{Accuracy.}\quad We fine-tune Qwen2.5-3B-Instruct with our recursive framework (see \Cref{app:data-generation,app:training} for data splits and training details) and compare against frontier LLMs with standard prompting, including GPT-4o, LLaMA3.3-70B, and Qwen3-235B.
-As Table~\ref{tab:main_results} shows, these larger models struggle on SAT, with accuracy dropping as difficulty increases.
-In contrast, our recursive model, despite being orders of magnitude smaller, achieves 98\% on easy and 95\% on medium instances, substantially outperforming baselines.
-Notably, we train on easy and medium instances, yet the model still reaches 64\% on hard instances, suggesting that the recursive decomposition strategy learned from simpler problems can transfer to harder ones beyond the training distribution.
+\paragraph{SAT Accuracy.} We fine-tune Qwen2.5-3B-Instruct with our recursive framework (see \Cref{app:data-generation,app:training} for data splits and training details) and compare against frontier LLMs with standard prompting, including GPT-4o, LLaMA3.3-70B, and Qwen3-235B.
+Table~\ref{tab:main_results} reports end-to-end answer accuracy: an instance is counted as correct only when the final satisfiable/unsatisfiable answer is correct.
+The model is trained only on easy and medium instances, while the hard split contains more clauses and is held out from training; thus hard accuracy tests whether the learned backtracking procedure transfers to harder searches.
+As Table~\ref{tab:main_results} shows, the prompted baselines degrade as difficulty increases, with hard-instance accuracy close to chance.
+In contrast, our recursive model achieves 98\% on easy and 95\% on medium instances, substantially outperforming the baselines.
+More importantly, it reaches 64\% on hard instances despite never training on that difficulty level.
+This suggests that the gain is not only from fitting the answer distribution, but from learning to execute the recursive backtracking structure on harder formulas.

+\paragraph{Go Accuracy.} Table~\ref{tab:go_trace_exactness} reports trace accuracy for Go: whether the model reproduces the solver's search trace on a held-out position.
+On IID positions, all three methods learn nontrivial traces, but the recursive format is strongest, reaching 91.8\% compared with 73.4\% for CoT and 71.0\% for PENCIL.
+The gap is larger in the length-OOD split, where test boards require longer searches than those seen during training.
+In this setting, CoT and PENCIL rarely reproduce the full trace (1.0\% and 5.6\%), while the recursive model remains at 38.5\%. \Cref{fig:go-ood-trace-curve} shows the same pattern over training: the recursive model converges faster on the training split, and this faster fit is accompanied by substantially better trace accuracy on the length-OOD test split.